ericoporto/ags-manual-wiki/Settingupthegame.md

 **Alpha blended sprites**

-AGS supports alpha blended sprites if your game is 32-bit colour.
+AGS supports alpha blended sprites if your game is 32-bit color.
 In this case, you need to import a PNG image with an alpha channel (you cannot paste alpha-blended images from the clipboard).